ierolsen/Brain-Tumor-Segmentation-BraTS-2019/README.md

 ValueError: A `Concatenate` layer requires inputs with matching shapes except for the concat axis.
 Got inputs shapes: [(None, 512, 14, 14), (None, 512, 15, 15)]

 **When I googled that, what I found was related by the size of images.
-I’ve learned that when you work with UNET, the sizes of your images must be divided by 32.
+I’ve learned that when you work with Neural Networks, the sizes of your images must be divided by 32.
 Then I changed the sizes as (128,128)**

 ![18](https://user-images.githubusercontent.com/30235603/107290069-3860ab80-6a66-11eb-8ec2-d00966a53f8b.png)